CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Types of Defects

 Whether you are dealing with a truck or a motor home, the same regulations exist concerning defects.
-New or used vehicles with a defect that substantially impairs the use, value or safety are considered eligible for Lemon law protections.
+New or used vehicles with a defect that substantially impairs the use, value, or safety are considered eligible for Lemon law protections.
+Examples of common California lemon defects:

 Time Limits for Lemon Law Claims